 This is a brand of resin that is also 1:1 mixing ratio, however, it has a stronger odor than ArtResin.
 It also comes in different sized packages so you can purchase one that is best for your needs.

-Also like ArtResin, it is good for a variety of projects like resin jewelry, coasters, geode resin art and more.
+Also like ArtResin, it is good for a variety of projects like resin crafts, jewelry, coasters, geode resin art and more.
 Use it as a casting resin for your silicone molds for many different epoxy projects.

 3. Mixing Cups